ucb-bar/constellation/README.md

 ```

 This config generates `4` flits per packet, with `2000` warmup cycles, `3000` measurement cycles, and a `500` cycle drain timeout.
 Packets are injected from ingress `0` to egress `0` with a rate of `0.25`.

+The simulation outputs a csv `noc-channel-throughputs.csv` that lists the throughput between each ingress/egress pair.